Skip to main content

 Choosing a Bike Helmet

-When selecting a bike helmet for you or your child, you'll need to find one that not only fits well but provides decent protection in case of an accident.
-You'll want to search for a CPSC sticker somewhere on the helmet.
+When selecting a bike helmet for you or your child, you’ll need to find one that fits well and provides decent protection in case of an accident.
+You’ll want to search for a CPSC sticker somewhere on the helmet.
 This shows that the helmet meets U.S. Consumer Product Safety Commission standards.
-You'll also want to select a helmet with a smooth outer shell and no snag points or sharp edges.
+You’ll also want to select a helmet with a smooth outer shell and no snag points or sharp edges.
 Brighter helmets will be easier for motorists to see.
-Be wary of selecting helmets with too many vents as these can increase pressure on a few points in an impact.
+Be wary of choosing helmets with too many vents, as these can increase pressure on a few points in an impact.

 Keeping Safe While Biking